 The Key Note Speakers

 The standout one for me was Tan Le.
-It may be a horrific story that us Aussies have heard before still she held the audience with her every word and I was so please she had been invited to share her family story.
+It may be a horrific story that we Aussies have heard before still she held the audience with her every word and I was so pleased she had been invited to share her family story.
 More now understand the plight of a true refuge.
 She had a standing ovation from the audience.